clondon/TermsAndPrivacy/content/terms.md

 ## Cookie Policy {#cookie-policy}

 This site uses cookies – small text files that are placed on your machine to help the site provide a better user experience.
-In general, cookies are used to retain user preferences, store information for things like shopping baskets, and provide anonymised tracking data to third party applications like Google Analytics.
+In general, cookies are used to retain user preferences, store information for things like shopping baskets, and provide anonymised tracking data to third-party applications like Google Analytics.

 ## Contact Us {#contact-us}

 Please contact us if you have any questions about these Terms.

-Address: {{ company_address }}
+Address: {{< param "TermsAndPrivacy.company_address" >}}

-Phone: {{ company_telephone }}
+Phone: {{< param "TermsAndPrivacy.company_telephone" >}}

-Email: {{ company_email }}
+Email: {{< param "TermsAndPrivacy.company_email" >}}

 #### __[Home](/)__